Twice: Endorsements

 As of 2017, Twice has represented about 30 different brands including cosmetics, clothing, online and mobile games, food and beverages, credit cards, and more.
 Twice's first TV commercial in Japan for Ymobile was aired nationwide starting February 2, 2018, incorporating a pop arrangement of "Y.M.C.A." and Twice's signature "TT pose".
 In 2019, Twice was selected as South Korean ambassador of Estée Lauder.
 The group also became "Global Benchsetters" for Philippine clothing brand Bench.
 In March 2021, Kyungnam Pharmaceuticals announced that it had selected Twice as the representatives for its flagship vitamin brand Lemona.
-Later that year, Nintendo Korea featured Twice playing the Nintendo Switch game Mitopia in a video.
+Later that year, Nintendo Korea launched a promotional campaign featuring Twice playing various Nintendo Switch video games.
 In August 2021, the group was chosen to perform for Shopee Philippines's 9.9 Super Shopping Day TV special that was held on September 9.
 On October 16, 2021, Scarlett Whitening, an Indonesian beauty brand known for its skin whitening products, introduced Twice as their brand ambassadors.
 The endorsement was, however, criticized by fans, calling JYP Entertainment to withdraw the deal as it would be "unethical" for Twice to endorse a brand with skin whitening products, "knowing that they have fans with darker skin complexions".
+In 2023, Filipino snack brand Oishi selected Twice as their endorsers.